 Day 13: Korčula - Split

 Enthusiastically, we started our Split sightseeing tour and walked towards the old town, the Bell Tower of the St. Domnius Cathedral already in sight.
-In front of the old town, which is a World Heritage Site, were many booths with souvenirs and stuff within a lively atmosphere.
+In front of the ancient city, which is a World Heritage Site, were many booths with souvenirs and stuff within a lively atmosphere.
 Just after walking through the Silver Gate we are already in the Diocletian's Palace ("Dioklecijanova palača") and at the St. Domnius Cathedral ("Katedrala Svetog Duje").

 After some time at the busy square in front of the Cathedral, where lavender was sold and costumed guys walking around to be photographed with tourists.
 We went down some way, but there was just some kind of a shopping mall with more booths, selling souvenirs.
 But we spontaneously opted for the nearby Ethnographic Museum which was a welcome surprise.
 It showed a lot of traditional clothes of Croatia, gave an impression of another part of the cultural heritage and was much bigger and spacious than we had expected.
-Everything there is presented quite lovely.
+Everything there is quite lovely presented.

-We treated ourselves with a melon salad, some new drinks in the heat and bought local cookies, before we went to the huge Gregory of Nin statue, but forgot to rub the toe of the statue for good luck.
+We treated ourselves with a melon salad, some new drinks in the heat and bought local cookies, before we went to the massive Gregory of Nin Statue, but forgot to rub the toe of the statue for good luck.
 Fortunately, we didn't drink from the nearby fountain - because we followed the water and some guy was washing his foot at the top of the little water channel leading to the fountain while another woman was bathing her child.